Definition of MOQ

 If you add the cost of all the staffing and the overhead, plus add the cost of developing and sampling the product, the costs add up quickly.
 It would require a huge order volume to cover the costs of all these services.
 A high MOQ, then, is a simple way of filtering out the smaller clients who may need more services than they are able to pay for.
 This also explains why many designers and smaller labels feel ignored by these larger factories.
 It seems like poor customer service, but in reality there’s a very real possibility that they may just be trying to scare you off.
 For most smaller clients, this factory approach to developing a new fashion line is just not going to be feasible.

-To expect a realistic bid from a manufacturer, the product development process should be complete.
+To expect a realistic bid from a manufacturer, the product development process should be complete and you should have your tech pack finalized, or very nearly.
 A fashion label should be ready to meet the MOQ.
 They should be able to move forward with an order if they receive a fair quote from an apparel manufacturer.
 If you’re not ready, then you may end up burning a bridge you might later wish you hadn’t.
 The second approach is much more likely to succeed…

 The best approach to developing a new fashion line is through a fashion product development company.
 While not strictly an “apparel manufacturer”, a product development company will help move you through the initial steps to prepare your fashion line for manufacturing.
 They may be able to assist with either small scale garment manufacturing.
 Or they may at least help with sourcing apparel manufacturers who accept small MOQs.
 What’s an MOQ typically for a product development agency?
 That depends too, but typically you’ll find MOQs to be far smaller than going straight to a factory.